-An option is available to configure DCT so that it automatically creates predefined tags on discovered objects ingested from the engine.
+The first two boxes should be checked for DCT to automatically create predefined tags on discovered objects ingested from the engine.
 This can be done in the Tags step of the Connect Engine wizard.
 Checking the box will make Compliance Jobs and Connectors automatically get tagged with the name of their Environment and/or Application on the engine.